 There are many things you can do in Kuaishou.
 People are sharing many videos on the application.
 You can only share videos of about one minute.
 You cannot share anything longer.
 These videos help you get followers.
 And then, you can do a show, a live stream, during which people can watch you and support you.
 Before you start live streaming, you need to be vetted by Kuaishou.
-People watching you can also chat and you can answer their question or respond to comments.
+People watching you can also chat, and you can answer their questions or respond to comments.

 When you are in a show, you can also play games with other users on Kuaishou.
 When you are in a game, your supporters can donate to make you win.
 The one user that gets the most money from the followers wins.
-And generally, the loser needs to a dumb thing like doing pushups, singing, painting his face or many things like that.
+And generally, the loser needs to do a dumb thing like doing pushups, singing, painting his face, or many things like that.

-People can get money on Kuaishou.
+People can get money from Kuaishou.
 You cannot get money by sharing videos.
 But people can give you money while you are doing a show.
 There are many ways your supporters can give you money.

 It is kind of funny the way it works.
 The supporters can give you gifts.
-The system is way more complicated than it should be in my opinion.
-The currency used in Kuaishou is called gift (liwu in Chinese).
+The system is way more complicated than it should be, in my opinion.
+The currency used in Kuaishou is called a gift (liwu in Chinese).
 Users are purchasing gifts with real money, RMB.
 One gift is one cent (1/100 RMB).

 Kuaishou will take 50 percent of your earnings.
 They call it a commission.
 I think that is a lot.
-But it seems that for China it is not so bad.
+But it seems that for China, it is not so bad.
 Kuaishou’s competitors are charging even more than this!
 So every time you get something from one of your supporters, you only get half of what was given.
-You can transfer your earnings either to your Wechat account or to your Alipay account.
+You can transfer your earnings either to your WeChat account or to your Alipay account.

 Other money-making strategies

 There are many types of Kuaishou users now.
 It seems almost everybody tries to be on Kuaishou.
-And you can almost anything on it.
+And you can see almost anything on it.

-There are also some sick people doing shows while they are in the hospital.
+There are also some sick people doing shows while they are in hospital.
 They are trying to get some money to pay for their healthcare.
 There are also many people doing outside shows while they travel.
 They show new things to people.
 From what I know about Kuaishou, it is very popular to show other countries!
 And it is also very popular for them to interview and talk with foreigners.

 Mrs. The Poor Swiss Results

 She did not spend a lot of time on the shows themselves.
 But she spends a lot of time watching other shows and chatting with other users of Kuaishou.
 There is also some work related to gathering new followers.
-If you count all this time, it is probably not a very good pay per hour.
+If you count all this time, it is probably not very good pay per hour.
 But it is still profitable!